upendrabhattarai/2023.11.01.CommandLineBasics/README.md

 >Sequence1\nACGTAGCTAGCTAGCTAGCTAGCTTAGCTAGCTAGAGCTAGCTAGCTGCTAGCT\n>Sequence2\nGCTAGCTAGCTAGCTAGCTAGCTAGCTAGCAGCTAGCTTAGCTAGGCAGCTAGA\n>Sequence3\nTAGCTAGCTAGCTAGCTAGCTATAGCTAGCTAGCTCTAGCTAGCTAGCTGCTGT
 ```

 <details>
     <summary>::::Hints::::</summary>

-wild card `*.fasta` can specify all the files that end with .fasta inside the working directory.
+The wild card `*.fasta` can specify all the files that end with .fasta inside the working directory.

 </details>

 <details>